-If you are using a BrandMeister server in Homebrew protocol mode, you can see the list of currently linked static, dynamic talkgroups and reflectors on the openSPOT3's Status page.
+If you are using a BrandMeister server in Homebrew protocol mode, you can see the list of currently linked static, dynamic talkgroups and reflectors on the openSPOT4's Status page.

-The Homebrew/MMDVM® connector is a DMR connector, but it supports D-STAR®, C4FM and NXDN® cross modes.
+The Homebrew/MMDVM® connector is a DMR connector, but it supports C4FM and NXDN® cross modes, and also D-STAR® with the openSPOT4 Pro.

 In cross modes, you can set the Route cross mode calls to ID to the talkgroup ID you want to talk to (set the call type to Group call).
 If you use a cross mode which is ID-based (like NXDN®), then this ID (and call type) will be automatically updated based on what ID you call on your radio.
-This ID will be automatically used if you call the ID O, or a callsign-based modem mode is used (like D-STAR® and C4FM).
+This ID will be automatically used if you call the ID 0, or a callsign-based modem mode is used (like D-STAR® and C4FM).